 Inadequate access to finance is a major barrier to the growth of the private sector.
 Financial institutions are often hesitant to lend to the private health sector as they consider it risky.
 Private health care businesses tend to be owned and operated by clinicians with limited business and financial management knowledge.
 As a result, many health care business owners lack the skills and information required expand their services or improve their facilities, and financial institutions are unwilling to serve them.

 SHOPS Plus aims to increase financing to the private health sector by providing training and technical assistance to both financial institutions and private providers.
 The project also helps USAID identify financial institutions that could benefit from a Development Credit Authority (DCA) guarantee.
 The DCA is a credit guarantee program that encourages lending to businesses—predominantly small and medium enterprises.
-The guarantee serves to stimulate commercial investment in health care to improve access to and quality of services.
+The guarantee serves to stimulate private sector investment in health care to improve access to and quality of services.

 SHOPS Plus improves access to credit for private providers to enhance or expand their practices.
 The project helps providers strengthen business management skills to improve their overall business operations.
 SHOPS Plus technical assistance includes:

-- Assessments – Determine private provider’s financial and business management needs and develop tailored technical assistance.
+- Assessments – Determine private provider’s financial and business management needs and develop tailored technical assistance

-- Networking – Organize trade fairs for private providers to meet health equipment suppliers, pharmaceutical companies, IT companies, financial institutions and representatives of the public sector.
+- Networking – Organize trade fairs for private providers to meet health equipment suppliers, pharmaceutical companies, IT companies, financial institutions and representatives of the public sector

 - Training and coaching – Provide instruction in improving business and financial management and credit-readiness.
-Advise providers on their options for accessing credit, support them in developing business plans, and guide them through the loan process.
+Advise providers on their options for accessing credit, support them in developing business plans, and guide them through the loan process

 SHOPS Plus helps financial institutions expand their private health sector business.
 As a first step, SHOPS Plus conducts a readiness assessment, which drives the design of technical assistance efforts.
 The project develops a strategy to establish the private health sector as a profitable business segment for the financial institution.
 Activities often include: